korzepadawid/MLops/README.md

-# NER Application with Jenkins Pipelines and Docker
+# NER Model with Jenkins Pipelines and Docker

 ## Overview